jawadnawa/testing/README.md

 # testing

-A new Flutter project.
+A new Simple Flutter project an Personal card showed your data

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is my first project as a Btec student in flutter

 A few resources to get you started if this is your first Flutter project: